Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

+After optimization or learning, the measure should reduce to a very small error factor if the target distribution is local.
+In the output statistics, observing a clear increase in distance $d(p_t,p_m)$ at some point signals that the distribution is leaving the local set.

-While we infer the rank of the state to make the framework, our algorithm derived from the framework remains operational as it does not demand any requirements on the state or measurement to characterize the statistics of the experiment.
-The one $\times$ one (single) layer response function lacks the resources to learn mixed state distributions, those with three $\times$ three and four $\times$ four response functions are expensive and unnecessary.
-We employ the two $\times$ two layered response functions for our study which has the necessary degree of freedom/resource to simulate mixed states distributions while remaining practically feasible.
-While theoretically we might benefit from models with more layers, backed by high computational cost, we find it unnecessary as we already get an elegant picture.
+While we use the rank of the states as input to make the framework, our algorithm, derived from the framework, remains operational irrespective of the actual rank, as it does not place any requirements on the state or measurement to characterize the statistics of the experiment.
+We therefore employ the $2\times2$ layered response functions for our study, which has the necessary degrees of freedom/resources compared to the $1\times1$ response function to simulate mixed-state distributions faithfully while remaining practically feasible compared to the high computational cost of $3\times3$ and $4\times4$ layered response functions.